Darylcosm0/code-challenge-js/README.md

 #speed-detector-js

 # description
-The code challenge is to generate students grades in letters after being grouped against the grade you got.The language used is javascript.
+The code challenge is to make program that input speed.
 # task
 Write a program that takes as input the speed of a car e.g 80.
 If the speed is less than 70, it should print “Ok”.
 Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

 For example, if the speed is 80, it should print: “Points: 2”.
 If the driver gets more than 12 points, the function should print: “License suspended”.

-# instructions
+# Getting Started
 1. create a function ..speedDetector and insert parameter called speed.
 2.use if else to insert the content required by the task.
 3. use console log in if else to print your out put.
 4. call out the function after finishing using "speedDetector()"

-# how to test the code
+# Running the application
+Running the application is very straight forward.
+You can use the following steps to run the app.

     Open terminal and run "node speed-detector.js